danny2000tw/CarND-Traffic-Sign-Classifier-Project/report_writeup.md

 Here are five German traffic signs that I found on the web:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8] ![alt text][image9]

+Since the model I trained did not take rotations, translations and scalings of the image into account for generalization, the model might not perform well on cases such as:

+1. Traffic sign is not in the center of the image and did not occupy most of the image space, e.g., The new image on the left 3rd row
+2. Traffic sign with noisy background, e.g., The new image on the right 2nd row
+3. Image with low resolution after resize, e.g., The new image on the left 3rd row

+Furthermore, the model can predict new images better by normalizing the training data with state of the art computer vision techniques that deal with the high contrast variation and brightness difference among the images.

 ####Predictions